-- 1.15 Published alongside this Site Allocations plan are the following documents: - A Policies Map illustrating the policies in the Development Management Policies plan and the individual sites proposed in the Site Allocations plan.
-The policies map forms part of the plan and must be read alongside it; - The sustainability appraisal of the Site Allocations plan; - a statement of consultation and publicity incorporating a detailed summary of the comments received at all stages of consultation and the council's formal response to those comments; - a statement of representations procedure setting out how people can respond to this plan; - the online representation form enabling comments to be made on the plan; and - a series of background topic papers and technical studies which provide further evidence and explanatory material to support and justify the plan's policies and proposals. - 1.16 After the end of the statutory period for representations on this version of the Site Allocations plan, the council will consider whether any further changes need to be made to the document before it is submitted to the Secretary of State.
-The plan will then be formally submitted for consideration at an independent public examination which will cover issues of soundness and legal compliance and hear any outstanding objections to the document on those grounds. - 1.17 Following the examination, if the document is found to be sound, the council will formally adopt it as part of the local plan.
-This is expected to be during the autumn of 2013.
+Northern City Centre Area Action Plan which will continue to apply, The policies map forms part of the plan and must be read alongside it;

+- The sustainability appraisal of the Site Allocations plan; - a statement of consultation and publicity incorporating a detailed summary of the comments received at all stages of consultation and the council's formal response to those comments; - a series of background topic papers and technical studies which provide further evidence and explanatory material to support and justify the plan's policies and proposals. - 1.16 The plan will be formally submitted for consideration at an independent public examination which will cover issues of soundness and legal compliance and hear any outstanding objections to the document on those grounds. - 1.17 Following the examination, if the document is found to be sound, the council will formally adopt it as part of the local plan.
+This is expected to be in late 2013.